Creativity (religion): Gaede family

 April Harrington (Gaede), mother of Lynx and Lamb Lingelser (Gaede) of the band Prussian Blue, was a longtime supporter of Creativity and a member of the World Church of the Creator, naming her third daughter Dresden Hale after its leader Matthew F. Hale before joining the National Alliance and then the splinter National Vanguard.
 Prussian Blue's song "Stand Up", written for David Lane (author of the Fourteen Words), was part of the unreleased Free Matt Hale CD intended to support the incarcerated Hale.
 Lamb and Lynx Gaede have denounced the movement, saying that they never chose it and were controlled by their mother.

 Craig Cobb

 Craig Cobb, who operated the video-sharing website Podblanc, has attempted to take over small towns in the Midwestern United States.
 He tried to establish an enclave in North Dakota and rename it "Trump Creativity" or "Creativity Trump" for Donald Trump.
 A church building purchased by Cobb to establish an enclave was "burned to the ground" in Nome, North Dakota.

 George Burdi

 George Burdi, also known as George Eric Hawthorne, was lead singer of the Canadian metal band RaHoWa, leader of the Toronto branch of the Church of the Creator, and founder of Resistance Records.
 He was convicted of assault, and claimed he renounced racism after serving time in prison.
 Burdi has been credited with a role in Creativity's survival after the death of Ben Klassen.

-In 2017, Burdi, in an interview with German neo-Nazi YouTube channel FSN.tv, admitted that he lied about his renunciation, that he felt he had never truly abandoned neo-Nazism and that he is still a racist.
-Burdi stated that he did indeed leave the neo-Nazi scene, which he considered a hiatus.
-Burdi also claimed that the media took his statements during his inactivity as a neo-Nazi out of context.
-During the interview, Burdi said that during his false renunciation, he kept contacts with over up to 100 individuals active in right-wing extremist movements, also noting that most of them live in Europe.
-Burdi also said his disillusionment with the skinhead scene was actually genuine.

-However, for Burdi, a return to the neo-Nazi and racist scene did not mean a return to the Creativity religion.
-Burdi tells the interviewer that he has now converted to Hinduism, specifically the version of Hinduism combined with Nazism as propagated by Savitri Devi (a Greek-born French neo-Nazi Hindu mystic who claimed that Nazi leader Adolf Hitler was an avatar of the Hindu God Vishnu) and noted that his embrace of Devi's beliefs has helped him connect with his Hindu wife.
+In 2017, Burdi returned to the White nationalist scene, though not to the Creativity religion itself.